azat-co/practicalnode/chapter5/chapter5.md

 const dbPort = 27017
 const db = mongoskin.db(`mongodb://${dbHost}:${dbPort}/local`)
 ```

 As you can see the Mongoskin method to connect to the database does not require you to put all the rest of the code in the callback.
 That is because there's library which will buffer up the upcoming queries and execute that when the connection is ready.

 We can also create our own methods on collections.
-This might be useful when implementing an model-view-controller-like (MVC-like) architecture by incorporating app-specific logic into these custom methods:
+This might be useful when implementing an model-view-controller-like (MVC-like) architecture by incorporating app-specific logic into these custom methods.
+See how we can create a custom method `findOneAndAddText()` which take some text (duh) and executes two MongoDB methods to first find that document and then update it in the database with the passed text.
+Custom methods are your own project-specific methods and they are great at re-using code.

+Did you notice that there's no fat arrow function for the custom method `findOneAndAddText()`?
+That's because we need to let Mongoskin to pass the collection to use `this`  inside of this method.
+If we use the fat arrow `()=>{}`, then we can's use `this.findOne` inside of the custom method.

 ```javascript
 db.bind('messages').bind({